inbo/n2khab-preprocessing/README.md

 ## Welcome

-To support _reproducible_ and _transparent_ analyses on Flemish Natura 2000 habitats and regionally important biotopes (RIBs), this repo provides **data-generating workflows** as _scripts_ or _R markdown_, such as:
+To support _reproducible_ and _transparent_ analyses on Flemish Natura 2000 habitats and regionally important biotopes (RIBs), this repo provides **data-generating (preprocessing) workflows** as _scripts_ or _R markdown_.

-- the creation of some of important (processed) binary or large data;
-- datachecks for these workflows.
+It will also provide datachecks for these workflows (explicit checking of file integrity and version).

 The repo is a companion to the R package **[n2khab](https://github.com/inbo/n2khab)**, which provides functions that return several datasets as standardized R-objects.
 So, if you're just looking for a standardized way of reading existing (raw or processed) data sources into R, look no further than the package!
 That is, unless the data source is not yet covered there -> [contribute](#contribute) to this repo!

-The repo is set up with a special interest in the design, review and analysis of Natura 2000 habitat monitoring programmes at the Flemish scale (each is a combination of multiple monitoring schemes).
+This repo is set up with a special interest in the design, review and analysis of Natura 2000 habitat monitoring programmes at the Flemish scale (each is a combination of multiple monitoring schemes).
-But as stressed already, the repo's scope is not limited to these!
+But as defined in the beginning, the repo's scope is wider!
 For more information, see the [n2khab-monitoring](https://github.com/inbo/n2khab-monitoring) repo (which centralizes planning and workflow documentation in N2KHAB monitoring).

 The ultimate aim is to achieve open and reproducible data workflows.
 That is a prerequisite for qualifiable science, for sharing and for broad cooperation.